-94. Also the pain perdu (that’s French toast to you) at The Walrus is drenched with earl grey syrup and it’s a firm yes from us.
+94. Also the pain perdu (that’s French toast to you) at The Walrus is drenched with maple syrup and it’s a firm yes from us.

-95. John Smith Café are known for their speciality coffee and huge bowls of goodness—you know what to do.
+95. John Smith Café is known for their speciality coffee and huge bowls of goodness—you know what to do.

 96. Three Williams is killing it at the narni game.

 97. The Grounds brings the 1920 vibes to the CBD and we’ll just order one of everything.

 98. Pablo & Rusty’s is a classic—so order the classic smashed avo with tomatoes, fetta, poachies and seeds (and a flat white on the side).

 99. Happy As Larry serves pizza and breakfast panna cottas (enough said?).